 Spices, herbs, tinctures and essential oils have been used for millennia to season our food, heal our bodies and boost our spirits.
 In our Throwback Thursday (#TBT) series, we at re:iimmune will take you back in history to learn how these gifts from Mother Nature have been used.
 We’ll focus on their use through the ages and beneficial purposes in regard to nutrition, natural health and household care.
-This week it’s the refreshing memory enhancer, Rosemary!
+This week we discuss plantain, a “weed” that has many benefits!

 You’ve probably seen plantain (the plant variety, not the fruit related to the banana) growing in your backyard and dismissed it as a weed.
 However, this plant has been used for thousands of years by native peoples as a source of nutrition and healing.
 Plantago major or common plantain can grow almost anywhere, sprouting up even through cracks in asphalt and concrete and it can thrive in nearly any climate.

 Related to spinach, plantain leaves provide iron, beta carotene, calcium, ascorbic acid and contains vitamins A, C and K. It can be added raw to salads but adult leaves tend to be stringy.
 It can be cooked just like spinach and the seedpods are edible as well, a bit like asparagus.
 Plantain is a little more bitter than spinach or asparagus and are great to use in stews or soups and stir-fries.
 They also have gentle astringent properties which help to dry up excess secretions in the respiratory and digestive tracts and can be helpful in treating chest colds and diarrhea.